abissgr/calipso-hub/README.md

 ## Overview

 Calipso-hub is a high level framework for rapid development of maintainable and scalable enterprise applications.

-Relational databases are supported by JPA.
-NoSQL stores are supported as well, while application instances also contain their own clusterable ElasticSearch node.

-The Maven modules of this project produce a WAR that can be used as an overlay in your project.
-The artifact makes it easy to quickly prototype the full stack of a Spring application and provides many ready to use features such as:
+It's features include:

  - Authentication and authorization services, including RESTful Single Sign On
  - OAuth integration with social netorks (facebook, linkedin, google+ etc.), including implicit sign-in and transparent user registration
  - Email services with Thymeleaf templates for email verification, password reset etc.
+ - Declarative, use-case-driven development on the front-end
- - CRUD, View and Search RESTful services for your Entity Model classes
+ - CRUD, View and Search RESTful services for your Entity Model classes on the back-end
- - Similarly domain-driven single-page client based on backbone.marionette
- - JPA and NoSQL persistence
+ - JPA and NoSQL persistence for your data

 ## Documentation